acrolinx/sdk-java/README.md

 This library is meant to be used to interact with the Acrolinx Platform API in Java integrations.
 It does NOT offer an interface to work with the Acrolinx Sidebar (see [Sidebar Java SDK](https://github.com/acrolinx/sidebar-sdk-java)).

-## Get Started with your Integration
+## Get Started with Your Integration

 ### Prerequisites